datacamp-content-public/Statistics-at-SVGS/chapter1.md

 skills: 1
 key: b99a54db27
 ```
 The dataset that you are working with in these first few exercises contains the percentage of individuals in each state who were born in a foreign country.
-We always want to investigate the dataset first to determine what variables are available.
-One function that gives you a quick snapshot of this is the `head()` function.
-To use this, you simply pass the name of your dataset into the `head()` function and R will show you the first few rows of the dataset coupled with the variable names.
+We should investigate the dataset first to see what variables are available.
+The `head()` function will help us do this.
+You simply pass the name of your dataset into the `head()` function and you will see the first 6 rows of the dataset with variable names.

 The `head()` function takes two arguments.
 The first argument is the name of the dataset, and the second is how many rows you wish to see.
-By default, you will be shown 6 rows, but you can specify how many rows by making use of the 2nd argument:

-`head(NAME OF DATA, # OF ROWS)`

 `@instructions`
 - Use the `head()` function to view the first 10 rows of the dataset.